szczepanskimichal/myapp/README.md

 Cart & Wishlist: Users can add products to their cart or wishlist for future purchases.
 Order Tracking: Users can view and track their previous orders from the account section.
 Responsive Design: A mobile-friendly design ensures accessibility across all device types.

+Deployment

+The project is implemented on Vercel and is available at the following link:

+[See the implementation on Vercel] (https://vercel.com/michals-projects-83e62ca5/myapp)

 Project Structure